Global investors stick to stocks for now but bubble fear mounts

 A net 84 percent of investors said they believed bonds were overvalued, up from 75 percent a month earlier.

-Overvaluation risks were centred on U.S. assets, with more than two thirds of the survey panel saying it was the world's most overvalued region.
+Overvaluation risks were centered on U.S. assets, with more than two thirds of the survey panel saying it was the world's most overvalued region.

 Investors believe asset values in other regions, including Europe and Japan, still have further to run, the survey found.